 Students most training against realistic examples and techniques to truly understand fighting.

-Mind or Mental/Emotional training means you can apply the principles of learning your fighting scenarios directly to the career and relationships situations.
-These ancient means of solving conflicts are based on the Gogyo (five elements) systems (Buddhism: earth, water, fire, wind, and void) & (Taoism or Daoism: earth, water, fire, air, and metal) the potential for everything and anything, natural, nature of all things) and understanding balance InYo (Yin and Yang); you gain the Tatsujin in focus and concentration.
+Mind or Mental/Emotional training means you can apply the principles of learning your fighting scenarios directly to career and relationship situations.
+These ancient means of solving conflicts are based on the Gogyo (five elements) systems (Buddhism: earth, water, fire, wind, and void) & (Taoism or Daoism: earth, water, fire, air, and metal) the potential for everything and anything, natural, nature of all things) and understanding balance Inyo (Yin and Yang); you gain the Tatsujin in focus and concentration.

 Spiritual or spirit (energy) training means stress reduction through mental exploration, relaxation, and focus; as well as ki (Chinese: Chi/Qi) training.
 Training includes visualization, meditation, and breathing exercises.
 Appropriate for anyone’s personal belief system.
 The combination of this complete method can help make you The Tatsujin.